emilydong001/DH110/Assignment01.md

 *Recommendation: Include a sample search query in the input field so that users know what they can look for.*

 #### 7. Flexibility and Efficiency of Use
 * Because the magnifying glass is within the search box, the user may not recognize that there is another way to trigger the search action (other than Enter).

-*Recommendation: Create a separate button for searching that includes the magnifying glass so that the user easily recognizes that it can be clicked.
+*Recommendation: Create a separate button for searching that includes the magnifying glass so that the user easily recognizes that it can be clicked.*

-* The search bar allows the user to either use the Enter key to search or click the magnifying glass.
-However, because the magnifying glass is within the search box, users may not recognize that.

 * The user needs to select from a large list of symptoms, which is cumbersome and overwhelming.
 ![Mayo Clinic Symptom Checker](mayo-clinic-symptom-checker-step-1.PNG)

-*Recommendation: Implement a search feature so that users can efficiently find the symptom they are experiencing.*
+*Recommendation: Keep the list so that users can just recognize and click on recommendations, but implement a search feature at the top so that users can have the option to efficiently find the symptom they are experiencing.
+Also, group the symptoms into different categories *

 #### 8. Aesthetic and Minimalist Design